 Hereafter, some examples of Protectins.

-It is the final product of a biosynthesis pathway that consists of three steps.
+It is the end product of a biosynthesis pathway consisting of three steps.

 In the second step, 17S-HpDHA is epoxidated enzymatically to 16S,17S-epoxy-DHA or 16S,17S-epoxy-4Z,7Z,10Z, 12E,14E,19Z-docosahexaenoic acid.

-Finally, the hydrolysis of 16S,17S-epoxy-DHA leads to PD1 formation.
-The reaction is catalyzed by sEH, with the formation of the correct double bond geometry, i.e. cis, trans, trans (11E,13E,15Z).
+In the last step, the hydrolysis of 16S,17S-epoxy-DHA leads to PD1 formation.
+The reaction is catalyzed by sEH, with the formation of the correct double bond geometry, namely, E,E,Z.

 Protectin conjugates in tissue regeneration

-As seen for Maresins, and below for D-series Resolvins, Protectins can react with glutathione to form a family of molecules called Protectin conjugates in tissue regeneration or PCTRs.
+Like Maresins and D-series Resolvins (see below), Protectins can react with glutathione to form a family of compounds called Protectin conjugates in tissue regeneration or PCTRs.